ysflghou/lghou.com/content/blog/BlazorTicTacToe/blazor-game.md

 - [Live Demo](https://ysflghou.github.io/BlazorTicTacToe/)
 - [source code](https://github.com/ysflghou/Tic-Tac-Toe)

-Please, feel free to share your feedback about this article!
+I hope you liked this guide.
+Please, feel free to share your feedback about it!

 # Some resources